ILapshin/ILapshin/README.md

 I'm a Backend Developer with large Project Management background.
 Mostly experienced in Django Rest Framework, and also have projects on FastAPI and telegram bots with aiogram.
 And a bit of frontend with React.

-I'm on a fleelance currently and open for a long-term partnership, so please feel free to contact me.

 igorlaphin@list.ru